Vizzuality/trase/README.md

 - Copy `.env.sample` to `.env` and replace the values accordingly.
 See the API documentation below for more information.
 - To setup the development database, first create a database in PostgreSQL and then import a base dump into it
 - Next, run `rake db:migrate` and `rake content:db:migrate` to update its structure
-- only while working on API V3 migration: please follow instructions in "Schema revamp: migration and documentation"

 You can now use `rails server` to start the API application